-This species has been described as having a matrilineal social system (Ferreira 2008).
-However, this is not consistent because of two factors: 1) males leaving their natal group when they become sexually mature and 2) finding females within a single group with different haplotypes, indicating that even among females, groups are composed of more than near-relatives (Chivers et al. 2010).
+This DPS has been described as having a matrilineal social system (Ferreira 2008).
+However, this is not consistent because of two factors: 1) males leaving their natal group when they become sexually mature; and 2) finding females within a single group with different haplotypes, indicating that even among females, groups are composed of more than near-relatives (Chivers et al. 2010).

 False killer whales are most commonly observed in smaller groups of approximately 10 - 20 individuals (Wade and Gerrodette 1993; Baird 2009; Baird et al. 2010), but have also been found in widespread aggregations of small groups of hundreds of individuals (Wade and Gerrodette 1993; Baird 2009; Reeves et al. 2009).
 These large aggregations can be spread over tens of kilometers yet appear to have coordinated movement directions (Baird et al. 2008).
-Mass strandings of large groups of false killer whales (range 50 to 835; mean = 180) have been documented in many regions (Ross, 1984).
+Mass strandings of large groups of false killer whales (range 50 to 835; mean = 180) have been documented in many regions (Ross 1984).
 Groups of 2-201 individuals (mean = 99) have also been driven ashore in Japanese drive-fisheries (Kasuya 1986).
 Analysis of age, sex, and maturity status from these mass mortality events indicates that these large groups include about equal numbers of males and females of various sizes (Odell and McClune 1999).

 During a survey conducted in June and July 1989 on the leeward sides of Hawaii, Lanai, and Oahu to determine the minimum population size of false killer whales in Hawaiian waters, whales were observed on 14 occasions with three large groups (group sizes 470, 460, and 380) reported close to shore off the island of Hawaii on three different days (Reeves et al. 2009).
 Although the animals seen during the 1989 surveys are assumed to come from the insular population, based on their sighting location near the Big Island, it is possible that they represent a short-term influx of pelagic animals to waters closer to the islands.
-The average group size during the 1989 survey (195 animals) is larger than the typical average group size for the insular population (25 animals for encounters longer than two hours) during more recent surveys (Baird et al. 2005), and is larger than that observed for the pelagic population (12 animals) (Barlow and Rankin 2007).
+The average group size during the 1989 survey (195 animals) is larger than the typical average group size for the insular population (25 animals for encounters longer than two hours) during more recent surveys (Baird et al. 2005), and is larger than that observed for the pelagic population (12 animals) (Barlow and

+Rankin 2007).
 However, because of the location of the sighting, it is likely that this group was part of the insular population (see page 5 in NMFS 2022a for further discussion).

 Individuals have been known to form strong and long-term social bonds based on the studies done on the social organization of smaller groups near the MHI (Baird et al. 2008).
+As noted above in the Distribution and Population Structure section, MHI IFKWs appear to be comprised of 4 social clusters which consist of family members and regular associates displaying cluster specific spatial use patterns (Baird et al. 2008, 2012, 2023; Martien et al. 2019).
 False killer whales are also known to associate with other cetacean species, especially bottlenose dolphins (Leatherwood et al. 1988).
 Records also show false killer whales attacking other cetaceans, including sperm whales and bottlenose dolphins (Palacios and Mate 1996; Acevedo-Gutierrez et al. 1997).